matt-meaningfulgigs/fuckamazon/README.md

 - **Amazon URL Conversion:** Cleans up raw Amazon links in case you unfortunately have no choice.
 - **Alternative Lookup:** Uses DuckDuckGo to fetch genuine non-Amazon product links.
 - **CSV Export:** Backs up your wishlist data for offline control.
-- **Dynamic File Naming:** Uses the wishlist name (from the element `//span[@id="profile-list-name"]`) to name the CSV file.
 - **Multiple Wishlists:** Accepts multiple public wishlist URLs (comma separated) for batch processing.
 - **CAPTCHA Handling:** Automatically detects CAPTCHA challenges by checking for the text "Enter the characters you see below."
-If detected, the tool takes a screenshot of the CAPTCHA container, converts it to ASCII art, displays it in your terminal, and prompts you to enter the CAPTCHA solution—which it then submits automatically.
+If detected, the tool takes a screenshot of the CAPTCHA container, converts it to ASCII art, displays it in your terminal, and prompts you to enter the CAPTCHA solution.

 ## Installation